sewenew/redis-plus-plus/README.md

 As the `Pipeline` class, `Transaction` maintains a newly created connection to Redis.
 This connection has the same `ConnectionOptions` with the `Redis` object.

+Also you don't need to send [MULTI](https://redis.io/commands/multi) command to Redis. `Transaction` will do that for you automatically.

 #### Send Commands

 `Transaction` shares parts of implementation with `Pipeline`.
 It has the same interfaces with `Pipeline`.
 You can send commands as what you do with `Pipeline` object.